astropy/regions/docs/masks.rst

 As we've seen above, the :class:`~regions.RegionMask` object has a ``data`` attribute that contains a Numpy array with the mask values.
-However, if you have, for example, a small circluar region with a radius of 3 pixels at a pixel position of (1000, 1000), it would be inefficient to store a large mask array that has a size to cover this position (most of the mask values would be zero).
+However, if you have, for example, a small circular region with a radius of 3 pixels at a pixel position of (1000, 1000), it would be inefficient to store a large mask array that has a size to cover this position (most of the mask values would be zero).
 Instead, we store the mask using